 We help to arrange mortgages for our buyers through Peter Brooke, a regulated independent financial adviser and mortgage broker with The Spectrum IFA Group.
-He has his own desk in our sales office where he works for a day or two each week.
-He’s also available to meet with our clients on an ad hoc basis.
+He’s available to meet with our clients on an ad hoc basis.

 Peter has nearly a decade of experience is obtaining mortgages for property along the French Riviera.
 Over the past eight years he has helped over 200 buyers secure loans for approximately €35 million.